Primrose Hill: History

 The area east of the park was developed and became known as Primrose Hill, after the park.
-The Primrose Hill district is surrounded by St John's Wood to the west, Swiss Cottage to the northwest, Belsize Park to the north, Chalk Farm to the northeast, Camden Town to the east and Regent's Park itself lies adjacent to the south of the hill itself.
+The Primrose Hill district is surrounded by St John's Wood to the west, Swiss Cottage to the northwest, Belsize Park to the north, Chalk Farm to the northeast, Camden Town to the east, and Regent's Park lies adjacent to the south of the hill.
 The nearest stations to Primrose Hill are Chalk Farm tube station to the northeast and Swiss Cottage tube station to the northwest.
+Beginning in the late 1960s several of the roads were closed to motor traffic in response to an unacceptable level of collisions and consequent loss of life.
+The changes were carefully designed to significantly reduce through motor traffic in the area.
 The defunct Primrose Hill railway station, now housing a business, sits on the railway lines that separate the Primrose Hill area from Camden Town.
-Primrose Hill Tunnel, the first railway tunnel in London, has had its eastern portals Grade II*- and its western portals Grade II* listed since 1974.
-Beginning in the late 1960s several of the roads were closed to motor traffic in response to an unacceptable level of collisions and consequent loss of life.
-The changes were carefully designed to render the area largely free of through motor traffic.
+The eastern and western portals of Primrose Hill Tunnel, the first railway tunnel in London, were Grade II* listed in 1974.